Virginia Tech’s upset bid falls short against No. 14 Notre Dame, 32-29

-“It’s obviously a tough locker room,” Hokies Coach Justin Fuente said.
-“I told the team I love them, but we have to move on.”
+Virginia Tech dropped its third consecutive game to the Fighting Irish (5-1), including a 21-20 loss two years ago in South Bend, Ind., also in heartbreaking fashion.

+“Obviously it’s a tough locker room,” Hokies Coach Justin Fuente said.
+“What a football game.
+Incredible competitive event out there on the field tonight.
+Both teams, so many back and forths, different guys playing roles, guys going out, guys having to step in.
+It came down obviously to the very end there."

 Virginia Tech took a 29-21 lead with 3:55 remaining on ailing quarterback Braxton Burmeister’s 19-yard run amid a breakdown in protection.
-His elusive running concluded an eight-play, 56-yard drive that included a roughing-the-passer penalty.
+His elusive run concluded an eight-play, 56-yard drive that benefited from a roughing-the-passer penalty.

 But the Fighting Irish drew within two on quarterback Jack Coan’s four-yard touchdown pass to wide receiver Avery Davis with 2:26 to play.
 Coan then scrambled to extend the two-point conversion attempt before finding Kevin Austin in the end zone, setting up the frantic finish.